Paintings and sculpture inspired by nature.

-The materials I use are beeswax, resin, wood, and earth pigments which ontologically all tie into nature.
-I am interested in metamorphosis as a natural phenomenon as well as interpersonal transformation.
+I am interested in metamorphosis as a natural phenomenon as well as an interpersonal phenomenon.

 My work is inspired by the natural world: plant and sea life.
 My realistic paintings attempt to capture the effects of light.
 And my abstract paintings resemble water, shadows, and leafy branches.
 My sculpture is nature-referential rather than replication; the pieces resemble objects in nature, but they are unique abstractions.

 I have created mixed-media coral sculptures for "The Coral Project", a two person exhibition with Sandi Miot highlighting the effect of climate change on coral reefs.